jgbattung/Algorithm-Study-Guide/arrays-and-strings/rotate-image/README.md

   2. reverse the transposed matrix

 To transpose, I will need a double loop.
 So the matrix[0][0] stays the same, matrix[0][1] becomes matrix[1][0], matrix[0][2] becomes matrix [2][0] etc.

+To reverse, I need to swap the outer elements then move inwards. so matrix[0][0] swaps with matrix[0][2].
+Which is basically matrix[i][j] and matrix[i][matrix.length - 1].

+After this I need to move inwards, but the inner loop only goes through half the length of the matrix.length, as we only want to move into the middle